Python: Native Methods

 Common variables and dictionaries

-Before getting to the native methods themselves, there's an important bit of information to be aware of when creating low-code triggers: the usage of currentData, beforeSave and afterSave.
+Before exploring the native methods themselves, it's important to note a crucial aspect of creating low-code triggers: the use of currentData, beforeSave and afterSave.

-Those three dictionaries hold useful information about information sent by the user and regarding the database itself.
+These three dictionaries contain valuable information about the data sent by the user and about the database itself.

-- currentData: this is the dictionary that contains the information the user has sent by performing an action.
+- currentData: this is the dictionary that contains the information the user has sent by acting.
 For example, if a user drags a card in a kanban to the "In Progress" stage, then currentData['stage'] will contain "In Progress".

 - beforeSave: this is the dictionary that contains the information about the record before it is changed (that is, before currentData is saved to the database).
 For example, if a user drags a card in a kanban from "New" to the "In Progress" stage, then currentData['stage'] will contain "In Progress", and beforeSave["stage"] will contain "New".
 Bonus: if you change the beforeData in a synchronous, before create/update trigger, this new information will be saved to the record.